Graduate Department of Biological Science

 College of Arts and Sciences

-Website: https://bio.fsu.edu/
+Website: https://bio.fsu.edu

 The program of graduate study in the Department of Biological Science is designed to transform an individual from student to professional scholar.
 Awarding of the degree signifies that the individual is qualified to join the community of scholars and is recognized as an authority in the discipline.
 Our graduates are employed as faculty in colleges and universities, as researchers in industry or government laboratories, or instructors of science education.

 Fully equipped research laboratories and classrooms for biological science are located in five buildings on the Tallahassee campus (King Life Sciences Building, Biological Science Unit 1, Biomedical Research Facility, Molecular Biophysics, and Milton Carothers Hall) and at the Florida State University Coastal and Marine Laboratory, forty-five miles south of Tallahassee.
 A modern imaging center includes both state-of-the-art light and electron microscopes.
 Students have access to molecular biology facilities, including a DNA microarrayer, special culture facilities, a hybridoma laboratory, greenhouses, machine and electronics shops, animal vivaria, ultracentrifuges, cold laboratories, analyzer laboratories, sterile laboratories, shielded electrophysiological laboratories, an isotope laboratory, photographic laboratories, and spectrophotometric instrumentation, as well as the National High Magnetic Field Laboratory and a supercomputer.
 Herbarium facilities contain about 175,000 specimens.
-Vans, cars, and boats are provided for field research.
+Vans, cars, and boats are available for field research.

 Admission Requirements

 Application for admission is to be submitted online to the Office of Admissions at https://admissions.fsu.edu/gradapp.
 The Biological Science priority consideration application deadline and submission of all supporting documents is December 1 for Fall admission to the thesis masters and doctoral programs.
 The final application deadline is January 31.
-The course-based masters application deadline is June 1st for Fall and October 1st for Spring admissions.
+The course-based masters application deadline is June 1st for Fall and November 1st for Spring admissions.
 All applicants will meet the minimum criteria of a 3.0 undergraduate upper division grade point average (GPA).
 Applicants will be required to submit the following supporting documents with their application to any degree program: GRE scores (unless a waiver is granted; see below for more information) and official transcripts.
 The average entering graduate student has a verbal score of 157 (77%) and a quantitative score of 157 (77%) on the GRE; applicants with GRE scores below 153 verbal and 146 quantitative need to have strong research backgrounds, a GPA of 3.2 or better on upper division course, and excellent letter of recommendation.
 Biological Science PhD applicants may request a GRE Waiver, where GRE admission requirement will be waived for students who meet certain criteria for demonstrating Success and Aptitude for Research and Academic Preparation.
 Applicants can fill out the GRE Waiver Request Form and view key criteria at https://connect.fsu.edu/register/biologytestwaiver.

 International students, in addition to the above, must also score a minimum of 600 on the paper-based, 250 on the computer-based, or 92 on the Internet-based Test of English as a Foreign Language (TOEFL) to satisfy the English Language Proficiency requirement.
 A minimum score of 7.0 total, 6.5 speaking on the International English Language Testing System (IELTS) will also meet this requirement.